OpenMined/Bootcamps/Beta-Bootcamp/README.md

 The Bootcamp will last approximately 4 weeks.
 Participants who wish to work on the optional project will work 2 more weeks after the end of the Bootcamp.

-1. Three weeks of active learning based on notebooks 1 - 7 of the PySyft tutorials.
+1. **Three weeks of active learning** based on notebooks 1 - 7 of the PySyft tutorials.
-2. One week for review and to introduce participants to example of projects that can be worked from what has been learned.
+2. **One week for review** and to introduce participants to example of projects that can be worked from what has been learned.
-3. If participants wish, they can work on a demo project with the help and support of members of the team.
+3. **Participants can work on a final project** with the help and support of members of the team.

 <br>
 <p align="center">